Elan Language Reference

 An abstract class may not be instantiated (and hence may not define a constructor).
 It may define concrete members i.e.:

-As with a concrete class, any of these members may be made private, after the corresponding frame has been added, by selecting that member frame and pressing Ctrl-p.
+As with a concrete class, any of these members may be made private, after the corresponding frame has been added, by selecting that member frame and keying Ctrl+p.

 These concrete members are automatically inherited by any subclass, but they may not be overridden (re-defined) by the subclass.
 Therefore you should define concrete members only if they are intended to work identically on every subclass.